 By Amanda Padgett on | No Comments

 It happens to every photographer, hobbyist and professional alike, when we capture a wonderful image only to find out later, in post processing, that one of the eyes is "soft" (i.e. a little out of focus).

 If the eye or eyes are only a little tiny bit soft, that can usually be saved via a Lightroom brush (I highly recommend the Perfect Portrait Brushes to fix this), but if the eyes are REALLY soft, a brush will not solve the problem.

-In the first year or two of using Lightroom, I would take images like this one to Photoshop to fix.
-However over the years I've learned how to make the most of the clone/heal tool and the brushes and I find I can do 99% of all my editing work in Lightroom.
-This is one of those tricks and I hope you are able to utilize it in the future as well.
+In the first year or two of using Lightroom, I would have taken images like this one to Photoshop to fix.
+However, over the years I have learned how to make the most of the clone and heal tools and find that I can now do 99% of ALL my editing work in right in Lightroom.
+This is one of the Lightroom editing tricks I use from timte to time, and I hope you are able to utilize it in the future as well.

 Important note - this trick only works if you have at least one eye that is sharp and the reflection and catchlights are very similar in both the eyes.